 I am an Assistant Professor of Computer Science at Harvard University.

-I recently organized a workshop on networks held in conjunction with ACM EC 2015, and I'm organizing a workshop on algorithms and machine learning at Harvard this fall.
+I recently organized a workshop on algorithms and machine learning at Harvard, and a workshop on networks held in conjunction with ACM EC 2015.

-In Fall 2015 I will be co-teaching with Ben Golub a new undergraduate course on networks.
-I previously taught (Social) Data Mining in Fall 2015, AM 221: Advanced Optimization in Spring 2013, and CS 284r: Incentives and Information in Networks in Fall 2013.
+This semester I'm teaching AM 221: Advanced Optimization.
+In Fall 2015 I co-taught with Ben Golub a new undergraduate course on networks.
+I previously taught (Social) Data Mining in Fall 2014, AM 221: Advanced Optimization in Spring 2014, and CS 284r: Incentives and Information in Networks in Fall 2013.

 I sit in Maxwell Dworkin 239, 33 Oxford St., Cambridge, MA 02138, and my email is yar_on@sea_s.harv_ard.ed_u (humans: ignore the underscores).